Imagine yourself on the city streets of Japan.

 However, sumimasen is just so hard core it breaks all the rules.
 Another great linguist, Risako Ide, showed this by finding seven uses of sumimasen in recorded public conversations at a doctor’s office.
 She found that sumimasen is a unique expression in that it functions as both a remedial expression, and supportive expression, and everything in between.

-When To Use Sumimasen
+How To Use Sumimasen

 Sumimasen is a formal expression, so most of the time it is used in public conversations.
 For that reason, most research on sumimasen has been done in public settings, just as Risako Ide did using recordings from a waiting room in a doctor’s office.